leroy-merlin-br/metamorphosis/readme.md

 2. The Consumer:

-    run:
+    After making all needed configs, you need to create the consumer, which will handle all records received from the topic specified in the config.

+    Creating the consumer is easy as running the following command:
     ```bash
     $ php artisan make:kafka-consumer PriceUpdateConsumer
     ```
-    this will create a KafkaConsumer class inside the application, on the app/Kafka/Consumers/PriceUpdateConsumer.php directory
+    This will create a KafkaConsumer class inside the application, on the app/Kafka/Consumers/PriceUpdateConsumer.php directory

     There, you'll have an handler method, which will send all records from the topic to him, also, will be available methods for handle exceptions (failure and warning)